jamesmontemagno/GeolocatorPlugin/docs/GettingStarted.md

 If you want the dialogs to be translated you must support the specific languages in your app.
 Read the [iOS Localization Guide](https://developer.xamarin.com/guides/ios/advanced_topics/localization_and_internationalization/)

-If you need location updates in the background be sure to read the [Background Updates](BackgroundUpdates.md) section for additional setup.
+Be sure to read the [Background Updates](BackgroundUpdates.md) section for additional instructions.

+**When using background updates on iOS it is highly recommended that you manage your own permissions inside of iOS.
+Due to changes in iOS 11 with Always and When In Use deadlocks may happen if you are not careful and have the correct permissions.
+It is recommended to create a location manager and monitor your own changes for correct permissions**

 Please see the [Apple Documentation](https://devstreaming-cdn.apple.com/videos/wwdc/2017/713tkef4yl0sv3k/713/713_whats_new_in_location_technologies.pdf)